DUNE/computing-training-202112/_episodes/06-intro-art-larsoft.md

 ### Getting set up to try the tools

-Log in to a `dunegpvm*.fnal.gov` machine and set up your environment (This script is defined in Exercise 5 of [https://dune.github.io/computing-training-202105/setup.html][The setup exercise])
+Log in to a `dunegpvm*.fnal.gov` machine and set up your environment (This script is defined in Exercise 5 of https://dune.github.io/computing-training-202105/setup.html)

 ```bash
 source ~/.dune_presetup_202105.sh